The Voodoo Programming Language

 Escape Sequences

-\\ An actual backslash character
+\\ An actual backslash

-\" A double quote character
+\" A double quote

 \n A newline

-\r A carriage return character
+\r A carriage return

-\t A tab character
+\t A tab

-\xXX The character with hexadecimal value XX
+\xXX The byte with hexadecimal value XX

-\<space> A space character
+\<space> A space

-Examples of the usage of the escape characters:
+Examples of the usage of escape sequences:

 "Hello world\n" A string with a newline in it